Kang-Zhang/Self-organized-crack-patterns/README.md

 ## The name of the folds correspond to figures in main text;
 ## The codes include the R code and Python codes
+## Moves S1-S3 are also included within this repository.
+Movies can directly produce by Jupyter Notebook code.